sandhyatadi/jass-compiler-vm/README.md

-# SER502-Spring2021-Team21
+# JASS Compiler

-* Project:Compiler and Virtual Machine for a Programming Language
+* Project:Compiler and Virtual Machine for JASS Programming Language
 * Name of the language created: JASS

-* Team Members:
+* Owner:
-  Akhila Sai Mandava - 1220311417
-  Jigisha Deven Gadhia - 1221069187
-  Sandhya Tadi - 1219346947
+  Sandhya Tadi
-  Venkata Naga Sonia Kalidindi - 1219398622

 * System on which the project is built: Windows